 How Much Does FASTPASS at Disneyland Cost?

-Thats right—Disneyland's traditional, paper-ticket based Fastpass system is free to use!
-You can simply scan your park ticket at the Fastpass kiosk to retrieve a Fastpass for the ride.
+Thats right—Disneyland's traditional, paper-ticket based FASTPASS system is free to use!
+You can simply scan your park ticket at the FASTPASS machine to retrieve a FASTPASS for the ride.
 No cost!
-Unlike in Walt Disney World, however, there is a simple way to pay to get a leg up on the Fastpass competition.
+Unlike in Walt Disney World, however, there is a simple way to pay for a leg up on the FASTPASS competition.

 How much does MaxPass at Disneyland cost?

 MaxPass at Disneyland costs $15 per person per day.

-If you want to upgrade to MaxPass, which allows you to reserve Fastpass from the free Disneyland app and with slightly better restrictions than the paper-ticket system, you’ll need to pay $15 per ticket per day.
+If you want to upgrade to Disney MaxPass, which allows you to reserve FASTPASS from the free Disneyland app and with slightly better restrictions than the paper-ticket system, you’ll need to pay $15 per ticket per day.

 Other Paid Events.
 Disneyland has recently been expanding its paid event options.
 Unlike Walt Disney World’s events, these tend to be thematic (90s Nite, Sweethearts’ Nite) to appeal to the high concentration of locals.